Fernand de Brinon: 1930s Paris

-The Brinons became leading socialites in 1930s Paris, and close friends of the political right-wing elite and of socialist leader Édouard Daladier.
-In co-ordination with Ribbentrop's personal representative in Paris, Otto Abetz, Brinon headed the France–Germany Committee, which was designed to influence France's political and cultural establishment in a pro-German direction.
+The de Brinons became leading socialites in 1930s Paris, and close friends of the political right-wing elite and of socialist leader Édouard Daladier.
+In co-ordination with Ribbentrop's personal representative in Paris, Otto Abetz, de Brinon headed the France–Germany Committee, which was designed to influence France's political and cultural establishment in a pro-German direction.
 That was Nazi Germany's main propaganda technique in its attempt to influence French politics before the Second World War.
 During the Munich Crisis, Brinon sent accounts of the discussions of the French Cabinet that were obtained from two ministers to the German government.

 Occupied Paris

-A leading advocate for collaboration following France's defeat by Germany in the Second World War, in July 1940 Brinon was invited by Pierre Laval, Vice-Premier of the new Vichy regime, to act as its representative to the German High Command in occupied Paris.
-Brinon's seat was the confiscated Hôtel de Breteuil in Paris (12 avenue Foch).
-Brinon benefited from his long acquaintance with the German ambassador Otto Abetz.
-In September 1940 he also established the Groupe Collaboration to help establish closer cultural ties between Germany and France.
+A leading advocate for collaboration following France's defeat by Germany in the Second World War, in July 1940, de Brinon was invited by Pierre Laval, Vice-Premier of the new Vichy regime, to act as its representative to the German High Command in occupied Paris.
+De Brinon's seat was the confiscated Hôtel de Breteuil in Paris (12 avenue Foch).
+De Brinon benefited from his long acquaintance with the German ambassador Otto Abetz.
+In September 1940, he also established the Groupe Collaboration to help establish closer cultural ties between Germany and France.
 In 1942, Philippe Pétain, head of the Vichy regime, gave him the title of Secretary of State.

-As the third-ranking member of the Vichy regime and because of his enthusiastic support for the fascist cause, Brinon's importance to the Nazis was such that he was able to obtain a special pass for his Jewish-born wife that exempted her from deportation to a German concentration camp.
+As the third-ranking member of the Vichy regime and because of his enthusiastic support for the fascist cause, de Brinon's importance to the Nazis was such that he was able to obtain a special pass for his Jewish-born wife that exempted her from deportation to a German concentration camp.